basin-dev/continue/docs/docs/concepts/agents.md

-# Agents
+# Autopilot

-An agent is an AI endowed with a series of resources to act on, and a set of hooks that define when it will take such actions.
+An autopilot is an agent endowed with a set of policies that determine what actions to take based on observations.

-An agent includes
+An autopilot includes a
 - history
 - llm
 - filesystem
-- activate status
+- active status
 - policy

-What are agents?
-- Probably not the right word
-- Central meeting point of everything
-- Both user and LLM as model
-- Common word that others are using
-- The thing that takes the action
-- Agents instantiate with a LLM, a property of the agent